Waco Chapter 13 Bankruptcy Attorney

-- Dismissal – A dismissal usually occurs when the court throws a case out for any number of reasons.
+- Dismissal: A dismissal usually occurs when the court throws a case out for several reasons.
 The vast majority of Chapter 13 cases are not successful and result in dismissal.
-This results in a bankruptcy filing appearing on your credit report, but you still owe all of your creditors because your case was dismissed, not discharged.
+This results in a bankruptcy filing appearing on your credit report.
+However, you still owe all your creditors because your case was dismissed, not discharged.

-- Discharge – A debtor receives a Chapter 13 discharge only if he/she makes all of the Chapter 13 plan payments over the three to five-year plan.
-If you don=t surrender virtually all of your income tax refunds to the Trustee during that time period, your case is dismissed.
+- Discharge: A debtor receives a Chapter 13 discharge only if they make all of the Chapter 13 plan payments over the three to five-year plan.
+Your case is dismissed if you don=t surrender virtually all of your income tax refunds to the Trustee during that period.
 If you are not current on all of your secured debt when you make your final Chapter 13 Plan, you will not be discharged from your debts.
-If you have student loans, they are not paid during the Chapter 13 and your student loan is actually larger when you exit Chapter 13 because default interest rates on those student loans continue while you are paying the rest of your creditors in your Chapter 13 case.
-A Chapter 13 discharge is very hard to achieve because people's financial situations change over three to five years - they lose jobs, get divorced, get sick, etc. This is why Chapter 13 debtors receive a discharge much less frequently than individuals who file Chapter 7 cases in which a discharge is almost always granted.
-This is why Erin Shank files Chapter 13 bankruptcy cases for her clients as a last resort.
+If you have student loans, they are not paid during Chapter 13.
+Your student loan is more significant when you exit Chapter 13 because default interest rates on those student loans continue.
+At the same time, you pay the rest of your creditors in your Chapter 13 case.
+A Chapter 13 discharge is tough to achieve because people's financial situations change over three to five years - they lose jobs, get divorced, get sick, etc. This is why Chapter 13 debtors receive a discharge much less frequently than individuals who file Chapter 7 cases in which a release is almost always granted.
+This is why Erin Shank points to Chapter 13 bankruptcy cases for her clients as a last resort.

 Talk to a Waco & Killeen Chapter 13 Bankruptcy Lawyer Now

 Are you considering a Chapter 13 bankruptcy?
-Do you need a Chapter 13 bankruptcy lawyer in Waco, Texas or Killeen, Texas or any of the surrounding areas?
-Make the right move by contacting Erin B. Shank today for a free initial consultation.
+Do you need a Chapter 13 bankruptcy lawyer in Waco, Texas, Killeen, Texas, or any surrounding areas?
+Then, make the right move by contacting Erin B. Shank today for a free initial consultation.

 Erin is committed to your safety and convenience.
-She offers a 100% virtual process including telephonic and Zoom consultations, electronic document gathering, digital signatures, and e-filing.
-You rarely have to leave the comfort and safety of your own home when you file bankruptcy with the law firm of Erin B. Shank, P.C.
+She offers a 100% virtual process, including telephonic and Zoom consultations, electronic document gathering, digital signatures, and e-filing.
+As a result, you rarely have to leave the comfort and safety of your own home when you file bankruptcy with the law firm of Erin B. Shank, P.C.

 Erin has been practicing bankruptcy law in Texas for 40 years, and her practice is devoted entirely to bankruptcy.
 Erin has the skills and experience you deserve.
 For a free virtual consultation, contact Erin online or call her today.